el-bart/3d_printing_sdk/README.md

 #### per-file overrides

-it is possible to override default settings from `project.mk`, on a per-file basis. having file named `foobar.scad` create `foobar.config` and add any number of settings from `project.mk`. values, that are not explicitly provided will be taken from `project.mk`.
+it is possible to override default settings from `project.config`, on a per-file basis. having file named `foobar.scad` create `foobar.config` and add any number of settings from `project.config`. values, that are not explicitly provided will be taken from `project.config`.

 this option is best suited for a multi-part builds, eg.:
 - having waterproof PET-G hull (multipart - thus default)